monajemi/datascience/pages/sharing-cluster.md

 ## Sharing access to a cluster

 These instructions apply if you want to give other people access to an existing cluster.
-The person who set up the cluster retains control of the cluster: only this person can resize the cluster or stop/destroy it.
+The person who sets up the cluster retains control of the cluster: only this person can resize the cluster or stop/destroy it.

 1. Collect SSH public keys from all the people you want to give access